 Conversely, if you tell the truth, are straight-forward without being brutal and without sugar-coating, and go straight to the point you are far more likely to forge relationships that are respectful and productive.

 Focus on the Performance Not the Result

 What is the difference between a performance issue vs. a business issue?
 This is a key concept in that managers often try to drive accountability by having conversations about business outcomes that were not satisfactory.
-When behind every business outcome is a an individual performance that drove that outcome.
+When behind every business outcome is an individual performance that drove that outcome.
 If managers only deal with the business issue “a late report” for example, the conversation generally amounts to “you need to get it done on time.”
-Whereas if you begin the conversation focused on the performance you may discover some authentic skill deficits, behavioral issues or process problems that foster the poor outcome.
-Starting the conversation with “When you knew the report was going to be late, what did you do?” puts the focus on the decisions that were made and these are ultimate key to personal ownership.
+Whereas, if you begin the conversation focused on the performance you may discover some authentic skill deficits, behavioral issues, or process problems that foster the poor outcome.
+Starting the conversation with “When you knew the report was going to be late, what did you do?” puts the focus on the decisions that were made and these are the ultimate key to personal ownership.

 State the Issue – Keep It Simple

 The beginning of any conversation about taking ownership and being accountable calls for absolute clarity about what the issue is — what the employee needs to own.
 We consistently find that managers have trouble both accurately identifying the issue as well as reducing it down to a singular issue in conversation.
 This allows for conversations to derail easily because employees will hear multiple opportunities to blame others, minimize the importance, or act overwhelmed.
-All of which lead to a round-about conversations about a multitude of things with no real commitment for change or improvement.
+All of which leads to round-about conversations about a multitude of things with no real commitment for change or improvement.
 It can also result in an employee feeling beaten up as there are so many areas under scrutiny they walk away feeling demoralized and incompetent.